Vary Peri: Cake Fairies

 A Female Strawberry Mousse Cake Rabbit, Mousse Bibi is the Princess of the Sweetsheart Kingdom.
 She is very dimwitted yet kindhearted girl who likes to think big and has a playful and lively personality.
-Bibi also loves to eat sweets and watch anime, and she is very good on making tea but is very bad on baking.
+Bibi also loves to eat sweets and watch anime, and she is very good at making tea but is very bad on baking.
 She rarely gets along with Mocha Dennis, though in the end she finally appreciates him as a friend.
 Her star sign is Gemini.

 Bibi is supposed to ascend to the throne and become Queen until Lyan decided to make her suffer Aguesia, forcing her to go to the Cake Village to search for the Delicious Miracle, the only magic that can cure her.
 She also possess an unusual ability when she eats a dessert that is blessed with the Delicious Miracle, allowing her to transform into her Fairy Form in order to do purification magic.
 She is also the first person to unlock her Cake Fairy abilities.
 By the end of the series, she finally became Queen after her sense of taste returned.